-Austin C. Willis, the son of our Chief Executive Officer, served as an executive officer of the Company during 2020 being our Senior Vice President, Corporate Development.
-He received total compensation of \$1,486,486 for 2020, calculated in the same manner as in the Summary Compensation Table of this Form 10-K/A. His total compensation includes salary, cash incentive awards, stock awards, and other compensation.
+Austin C. Willis, the son of our Executive Chairman, served as an executive officer of the Company during 2022, being our Senior Vice President, Corporate Development.
+Mr. Austin Willis has been serving as the Company's CEO since April 1, 2022.
+He received total compensation of \$1,360,156 for 2022, calculated in the same manner as in the Summary Compensation Table of this Form 10-K/A. His total compensation includes salary, cash incentive awards, stock awards and other compensation.